 Access to sexual and reproductive health care is both a right and a critical need, yet in crisis situations—when vulnerabilities are drastically increased—these services are not always available or prioritized.
 In fact, lack of access to sexual and reproductive health care is the leading cause of death, disease and disability among displaced women and girls of reproductive age.
-Not surprisingly, the majority of countries with high maternal mortality rates are affected by conflict.

 The Women's Refugee Commission works on innovative programming to improve the sexual and reproductive health of all persons affected by crises.
 Our initiatives encompass disaster risk reduction and emergency preparedness, community empowerment, new technologies and approaches, child marriage and emergency response.
 We identify critical gaps in sexual and reproductive health and make recommendations on solutions to better meet the needs of women and girls specifically.